VladZetta/alternating_layers/README.md

 ## Overview

 This project explores an **alternating optimization approach** for training neural networks.
-It leverages:
+We apply:
-- **First-order methods** for the majority of layers, ensuring computational efficiency.
+- **First-order methods** for the majority of layers.
-- **Second-order updates** for the final layer, achieving high precision where it matters most.
+- **Second-order updates** for the final layer.

 ### Key Highlights:
 - **Scalability & Convergence Accuracy**: Balances computational efficiency and precise optimization for large-scale training.